Nov 22, 2024

 by Nadia El-Yaouti | Aug 09, 2021

-Ur Mendoza Jaddou Director of U.S. Citizenship and Immigration Services, Photo Source: Ur Mendoza Jaddou, Director of U.S. Citizenship and Immigration Services, (Rod Lamkey/CNP/Zuma Press via The Wall Street Journal)
+Ur Jaddou speaking during her confirmation hearing for Director of Citizenship and Immigration Services.
+Photo Source: Ur Mendoza Jaddou, Director of U.S. Citizenship and Immigration Services, (Rod Lamkey/CNP/Zuma Press via The Wall Street Journal)

 President Biden continues with his mission to staff his government with a diverse group of federal officials.
 This is reflected with his latest move in picking Ur Jaddou to head Citizenship and Immigration Services.